Using Gertrude

 Filter suspensions

 There are times when, for a short period of time, it's convenient to disable Gertrude's filter completely.
 Examples of these sorts of situations include when your child is taking an online test, or doing some unusual activity or research.
 In these cases it doesn't make sense to go through the work of creating keys or unlock requests because the websites they will be visiting won't be needed again.
-For times like this, you as the admin have the ability to remotely suspend the filter for a designated period of time, after which it will resume normal filtering.
+For times like this, you as the parent have the ability to remotely suspend the filter for a designated period of time, after which it will resume normal filtering.

 The suspend filter request flow